 Coming up with nursery ideas for your first child’s room is almost as difficult as picking out their name!
 I spent weeks trying to figure out what would be the right amount of nursery furniture to fill the room with.
 I spent even more time trying to find the perfect curtains and shades of blue to no avail.
-Despite all this, I’m super proud of how my son’s room turned out although I’m still on the fence about getting a rug to tie the room together.
+Despite all of this, I’m super proud of how my son’s room turned out – although I’m still on the fence about whether it’s actually finished or not.
+I am partial to area rugs for many different reasons.
+I’ll spare you the boring details as to why, but anyone who’s seen the inside of my home will be able to vouch for this.
+So I’m considering getting a rug to tie the room together.
+My friend recently purchased a gorgeous bayliss rug which I love, but I’m scared that if I bought one, Jackson would spill something on it when he’s older.
+I’m not in a rush to make a decision though.
+I just think that this room needs a rug for the finishing touch!

 First things, first!
 Jackson’s room use to be an office, so it started from humble beginnings: